veriKami/remark-deflist-revisited-server/README.md

 ## License

-This project is Open Source and available under the MIT License.
+This project is Open Source and available under the MIT License
 2025 © MIT °// [veriKami] °// [Weronika Kami]

 [veriKami]: https://verikami.com